Opportunity for Chemistry Educators

-2017 ACS Trenton Local Section Community College Scholarships:
+ACS Trenton Local Section Community College Scholarship Awards 2018

-This year TrACS will offer two $250 Associates graduate scholarships (one at RVCC and one at MCCC) for a student finishing at the community college and who will be attending a 4 year college.
+This year TrACS will offer two (one at RVCC and one at MCCC) $250 Associates graduate scholarships to students obtaining an Associates degree in a science related field and who will be pursuing a baccalaureate degree in chemistry at a 4 year college.

-The Trenton Section of the American Chemical Society is sponsoring up to two High School Scholarships ($1,500 max for each scholarship).
-There is the potential for a second year renewal depending on funds, required continued pursuit of a degree in chemistry and maintaining good grades.
-Graduating students at public or private high schools, who plan to major in chemistry, biochemistry, chemical engineering, or chemical technology at a two or four-year college, qualify for these scholarships.
+The Trenton Section of the American Chemical Society is sponsoring one High School Scholarship ($3,000 max for the scholarship, over two years). $1,500 will be awarded in year one.
+There is the potential for a second year $1,500 renewal depending on funds, required continued pursuit of a degree in chemistry and maintaining good grades.
+Graduating students at public or private high schools within the boundaries of the Trenton local section, who plan to major in chemistry, biochemistry, chemical engineering, or chemical technology at a two or four-year college, qualify for these scholarships.

-The Section also offers the Roeser Memorial Scholarship award for $2000, which is potentially renewable for one additional year.
-The application requirements are the same as described above with the following two restrictions: (1) the student must be graduating from a public high school and (2) must be planning, as a senior in high school, a career in pure or applied chemistry.
+The Section also offers the Roeser Memorial Scholarship award ($5,000 max for the scholarship, over two years). $3,000 will be awarded in year one, with the potential for a $2000 renewal for one additional year.
+The application and renewal requirements are the same as described above with the following two restrictions: (1) the student must be graduating from a public high school and (2) must be planning, as a senior in high school, a career in pure or applied chemistry.
 An additional paragraph in the application describing pure or applied chemistry is also required (*see details below).

-We are looking for high school seniors who pursue undergraduate degrees in chemistry, chemical engineering, biochemistry, or chemical technology that plan to pursue a career in the chemical sciences or engineering.
+We are looking for high school seniors who will pursue undergraduate degrees in chemistry, chemical engineering, biochemistry, or chemical technology and that plan to pursue a career in the chemical sciences or engineering.
 Typically, students pursuing degrees to become a nurse, medical doctor, physician assistant, pharmacist, physical therapist or other health professional career do not qualify; however, health science/engineering careers that extensively use chemistry, chemical technology, or chemical engineering and will involve research or manufacturing rather than treating patients may qualify at the discretion of the selection committee.
-Please note that while all eligible applicants are encouraged to apply, preference will be given to candidates whose high school is located within the Trenton ACS Local Section.
-You can determine in which ACS Local Section your high school is located by entering your high school’s Zip/Postal Code and State at the following webpage: https://lslookup.acs.org/lslookup/local_search
+Please note: only candidates attending a high school located within the Trenton ACS Local Section are eligible for these scholarships.
+You can determine if your high school is located within the Trenton ACS Local Section by entering your high school’s Zip/Postal Code and State at the following webpage: ACS Local Section Lookup.

 To qualify for consideration for either scholarship, the student must submit to the scholarship committee the following items: